CoRoSoN-Kit/CoRoSoN-Kit/CONTRIBUTING.md

 ### "Check Links" failed

-Nobody likes broken links, so we use a github action to check all links.
+Nobody likes broken links, so we use a GitHub action to check all links.
 See the job details to see the broken link and adjust it.

 ## Working with GIT & GitHub is new to me.
 How to start?